arborelliott/AdironTax-Rates-Parcels/README.md

 4. ## Hedonic_SCT_Merge.py: 4th

     This script merges together three other primary data sets: sales, Centroids, and tax information.
 The output is the centroids data set with sales associated to applicable parcels, and tax data applied to ADK localities.
+This output was designed specifically to conduct the hedonic analysis

     **INPUT:**